The best free logo maker to use

 How we tested the best free logo makers

 As with all design software, curating our list of the best free logo makers involves a thorough testing process.
-First, we evaluate the user interface to ensure it's intuitive, user-friendly, and caters to individuals with varying levels of design expertise, and none.
-A logo maker should empower users to create professional logos effortlessly.
+We created a logo from start to finish using all the options above.
+First, we evaluate the user interface to assess with its intuitive, user-friendly, and caters to individuals with varying levels of design expertise.

 Furthermore, we assess the depth of customisation, ensuring users can tweak every element to align with their brand identity.
 We look for platforms that provide modern, high-quality templates catering to a broad spectrum of industries and design styles.
-We also consider output quality and scrutinise each tool for hidden costs or limitations in the free version.
+We also consider output quality, sizes and file types available for download and scrutinise each tool for hidden costs or limitations in the free version.

 FAQs